Jesus Sacrifice Provides for More Than Salvation

 The same is true with our emotional wounds we have to remove the things in our life that are dead in order to allow new growth.

-That may mean removing certain people from our life or removing ourselves from circumstances that continue to hurt us.
+That may mean removing ourselves from certain people or circumstances that continue to hurt us.

 But it also means we have to let those that are trying to help us heal, to help.
-Trust the people that have been there and are ahead of you and lean on their experience to guide you through the healing process.
+Trust the people that have been there for you in a healthy way and lean on their experience to guide you through the healing process.
 And yes sometimes the the severest wounds scar but they don’t hurt anymore.
 Those scars can then be a testament to how God healed us.

 It’s easy to be seduced by getting what you want instantly, instead of waiting for it.